Kaleidophon/deep-significance/README_RAW.md

 * `num_samples` and `num_bootstrap_iterations` can be reduced to increase the speed of `aso()`.
 However, this is not recommended as the result of the test will also become less accurate.
 Technically, $\epsilon_\text{min}$ is a upper bound that becomes tighter with the number of samples and bootstrap iterations (del Barrio et al., 2017).
+Thus, increasing the number of jobs with `num_jobs` instead is always preferred.

 * Bootstrap and permutation-randomization are all non-parametric tests, i.e. they don't make any assumptions about the distribution of our test metric.
 Nevertheless, they differ in their *statistical power*, which is defined as the probability